locomotivecms/engine/README.md

 :~$ cd engine/

 :~$ bundle install
-#(Should run perfectly, if it stops at capybara-webkit then comment out the line:~$ Sudo vi Gemfile)
+(Should run perfectly, if it stops at capybara-webkit then comment out the line:~$ Sudo vi Gemfile)

 :~$ bundle exec rails server

 Then go to http://localhost:3000/locomotive To see the application running! :)

+If you have any problems, contact Brandon Pruett!